 The general rule is that these renewables should be sited to minimise visual impact on the dwelling and the locale – and there are specific restrictions in place for conservation areas, world heritage sites and listed buildings.
 Panels can also be installed on outbuildings or in your garden, but there are strict size limitations for the latter.

 You can fit a ground or water source heat pump in your garden as permitted development.
 The only potential snag may be local rules for listed buildings and conservation areas.
-There are strict size and location limits for air source versions – and only your first installation is allowed under PD.
+There are strict size and location limits for air source heat pumps – and only your first installation is allowed under PD.
+If you do fit a heat pump, it’s important that your model is installed by an accredited Microgeneration Certification scheme (MCS) installer.

 If you do choose to make the switch to a heat pump, you’ll be able to access the UK’s Boiler Upgrade Scheme (BUS), meaning you’ll receive a grant towards the installation of a new heating system.

-If you’re lucky enough to have an existing basement and if extending upwards into the loft or outwards into the garden to create a rear extension isn’t an option for you, refurbishing the space below your home may be an amazing way to expand the liveable space in your home.
+If you’re lucky enough to have an existing basement and if extending upwards into the loft or outwards into the garden to create a rear extension isn’t an option for you, refurbishing the space below your home with a basement conversion may be an amazing way to expand the liveable space in your home.

 Scenario Architecture designed the renovation of this Victorian semi-detached house, including the extension of the existing underground space.
 As part of the works, the floor level was dropped significantly to create a sunken home cinema room and gym